Terry Funk: Late career (2002–2017)

-Funk made another return to the ring on September 22, 2017, for the Big Time Wrestling promotion in Raleigh, North Carolina.
-He teamed with The Rock N' Roll Express in a six-man tag team match, where they defeated Doug Gilbert, Jerry Lawler and Lawler's son Brian Christopher via disqualification in what was Funk's final match.
+On September 17, 2016, at House of Hardcore 17, Funk once again announced his retirement.
+Funk made his final return to the ring on September 22, 2017, for the Big Time Wrestling promotion in Raleigh, North Carolina.
+He teamed with The Rock N' Roll Express in a six-man tag team match, where they defeated Doug Gilbert, Jerry Lawler and Lawler's son Brian Christopher via disqualification in what was Funk's last match.

 Other media

 Funk's appearance in the 1978 Sylvester Stallone movie Paradise Alley would lead to numerous collaborations between Funk and Stallone.
 Funk would do stunts for Rocky III, and also recommended Hulk Hogan's appearance in the film to Stallone.

 Terry Funk appeared as a bouncer in the movie Road House (1989) with Patrick Swayze.
 In 1999, Funk was featured in director Barry Blaustein's wrestling documentary Beyond the Mat.
 His legendary toughness was attested to when cameramen followed him to a medical appointment, where he was told by the doctor that he would not be able to walk without intense pain.
 He also appeared in other movies such as The Ringer, and 1987 Stallone film Over the Top.
 He released an autobiography, Terry Funk: More Than Just Hardcore, in 2005.

 On May 11, 2010, Funk appeared on "Right After Wrestling" with Arda Ocal on SIRIUS Satellite Radio to discuss his possible retirement, to which he replied "I never really truly will retire".
 This was also the interview with the infamous quote, "I dislike Vince (McMahon).
 I'm jealous of Vince."

 In 1985, Funk appeared in the short-lived western Wildside.
 Only six episodes were aired.
 Behind the scenes, Funk choreographed the street fight between Rocky Balboa and his nemesis Tommy Gunn at the end of Rocky V. Funk's name can be seen in the end credits.
 Funk also had a short lived career in music.
 The release of the album "Great Texan" in 1984 which was a soft rock AOR oriented album.
 The album was met with mixed reviews and is generally considered a "cult classic" by fans.
 Funk also appeared in several WWE video games, in WWE SmackDown vs Raw 2008 and WWE SmackDown vs Raw 2011 as himself and in WWE '13 as downloadable content as his Chainsaw Charlie gimmick.
 He was also included as downloadable content for WWE 2K24, and WWE 2K25.

 In July 2022, Terry Funk released his self-titled biographical comic book through Squared Circle Comics.